 Monitoring your social mentions?

 Answering the questions in order, how would you even find out about Joy sharing proprietary information?
-Not knowing about this accidental sharing, you’d make the wrong attribution regarding why your new product fail.
+Not knowing about this accidental sharing, you’d make the wrong attribution regarding why your new product failed.
 You might think the new product failed because it lacked a critical feature, for instance.
-This inaccuracy would lead to long-term problems when you develop new products adding the feature which was never needed in the first place.
+This inaccuracy would lead to long-term problems when you develop new products by adding a feature that was never needed in the first place.

 Plus, without effective monitoring, you won’t know about the problem so you can fix the leak so it won’t happen again.

-And, it’s harder than you think to “hear” what people are saying about your brand because the internet is just too big with too many conversations happening in too many place.
+And, it’s harder than you think to “hear” what people are saying about your brand on social media because the internet is just too big with too many conversations happening in too many places.
 You need good software and a cohesive plan to monitor what’s being said about your brand.

-What can you do about employees who share inappropriately in social media?
+What can you do about employees who share inappropriately on social media?